phalcon/documentation/docs/db-models-behaviors.md

 !!! warning "WARNING"

-    Adding this behaviour to a model prevents its _afterDelete_ event from being triggered, since the record isn't actually deleted.
+    Adding this behavior to a model prevents its _afterDelete_ event from being triggered, since the record isn't actually deleted.

 ## Custom